November 11, 2020

 Adam's Blog: 5 Things I Appreciate About Jerry Day

-This past weekend we had the opportunity to celebrate Jerry and his thirty years of ministry at The Ridge.
-To put this in perspective, the median tenure of a pastor is 6 years!
-I always knew Jerry was great, but he's 5X the average pastor!
-That's impressive!
+Did you know the median tenure of a pastor is 6 years?
+I always knew Jerry was great, but he's going on 30+ years!
+That’s 5X the average pastor!
+Impressive!

 1. Jerry has integrity, no matter what.
 I’ve known Jerry for six years.
 I know many of you have known him much longer.
 When you talk to someone about Jerry, it doesn’t take too long for his integrity to come up.
 I recently had a meeting with a community leader, and we weren’t five minutes into the conversation when he said, “I’ve always respected Jerry.
 He has amazing integrity.”
 I agree.
 Even in difficult situations, even when people might not agree, Jerry leads in a way that attempts to honor God and do the right thing, no matter what.